MichaelMcGetrick/meta-stm32mp1-custom/README.md

 <li>
 Clone the STM32 BSP with <br>
 git clone -b mickledore https://github.com/STMicroelectronics/meta-st-stm32mp.git. <br>
-(NB: For the package to be compatible with the on board Murati Wifi Chip it is important to select the mickledore branch
+(NB: For the package to be compatible with the on board Murata Wifi Chip it is important to select the mickledore branch
 - the Wifi interface fails to be estabished with earlier versions such as dunfell.) <br>
 </li>
 <br>